Table of Contents

 Strategies to Maximize Compound Interest

-• Contribute Regularly: Make consistent contributions to your savings or investment accounts to boost compounding.
+- Contribute Regularly: Make deposits into your savings or investment accounts to increase the power of compounding over time.

-• Choose High-Interest Accounts: If possible, opt for accounts or investments that offer higher interest rates and more frequent compounding intervals.
+- Choose High-Interest Accounts: Consider selecting accounts or investments that provide interest rates and compound frequently whenever you can.

 Conclusion: Compound Interest as a Wealth-Building Tool